John Tunnell, Au.D.

 Although hearing loss is common in older adults, the problem affects people of all ages.
 Some are born with hearing loss, and others can lose hearing at a young age.

 To protect your full range of hearing, look for early signs of hearing loss.
-Start by giving yourself the following quiz from the National Institute on Deafness and Other Communication Disorders.
-Keep in mind that this quiz is for general information.
-Only your health care provider can diagnose a hearing loss.
+Start by giving yourself the following quiz from the National Institute on Deafness and Other Communication Disorders:

 - Do you have a problem hearing over the telephone?